GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 == General Modeling Difficulties

-#remark(name: "Practical Modeling Challenges")[
-  #Gls("dahlian-power") has some modeling difficulties that exist across many domains but are nonetheless worth mentioning:
+*Practical Modeling Challenges.* #Gls("dahlian-power") has some modeling difficulties that exist across many domains but are nonetheless worth mentioning:
-]

 #remark(name: "Action Space Selection Problem")[
   #gls("dahlian-power") doesn't explain why some actions are included or excluded from the #gls("action-space"), offsetting difficulties to the modeler.
 E.g. If a legislator can burn down the legislative building instead of voting, guaranteeing the policy doesn't get passed, does the legislator have lots of #gls("power")?
-In one sense (the #gls("dahlian-power") sense), they do, but in another sense they don't have more #gls("power") than they did before because the probability they make this decision is essentially $0$ -- it's up to the modeler to leave this out.
+In one sense (the #gls("dahlian-power") sense), they do, but in another sense they don't have more #gls("power") than they did before because the probability they make this decision is essentially $0$ -- it's up to the modeler to recognize this possibility and leave it out.

-  Additionally, it's important to determine which actions are actually available.
+  Additionally, it's important to determine which actions are available.
 Partly from Lukes' response, covert bargaining happens before reaching the voting floor.
-These actions over time and ability to bargain need to be added to the action/strategy space (ex: By defining tuples of actions indicating actions over time, $("bargain for", "vote for")$).
+These actions over time and ability to bargain need to be added to the action/strategy space (e.g. By defining tuples of actions indicating actions over time, $("bargain for", "vote for")$).
 ]

 #remark(name: "Controller Selection Problem")[
-  Partially from Lukes' response, it's important to consider every source of influence that influences the final variable.
-Ie: It's not just the legislators that determine whether a policy passes, they're also influenced by society, their family, and others to different degrees.
+  Partially from Lukes' response, it's important to consider every source of influence that influences the final variable. i.e. It's not just the legislators that determine whether a policy passes, they're also influenced by society, their family, and others to different degrees.
 ]
 // TODO: Add temporal decision making to "the means" as a  strategy profile.
 // The field of "Critical Theory" feels related